My Instant Pot Butternut Squash Soup recipe is quick and easy to make. It uses simple ingredients for a flavorful soup kids of all ages love.

 Yes, as written, this recipe is both dairy and gluten free.

-Yes, all you have to do to make this soup both vegetarian and vegan is to use vegetable broth instead of chicken stock.
+Yes, all you have to do to make this soup both vegetarian and vegan is to use vegetable broth (or water) instead of chicken stock.

 Of course!
 I love using fresh herbs in my recipes.
 The standard conversion ratio is 1 tablespoon fresh to 1 teaspoon dried.
 So if you want to use fresh sage and thyme, use 1 ½ teaspoons each.